verbb/formie/docs/reports/reports.md

 The file extension is added automatically from the format you choose.
 The **Export Filename** setting on the report editor controls the basename only — not the extension.

+When columns share a label, exports add numbered suffixes such as `Value (2)` to keep every column distinct.
+Existing labels are preserved, so a suffix already used by another column is skipped.
+This applies to spreadsheet headings, JSON keys and XML column names; the report’s saved labels are unchanged.

 [Scheduled reports](/reports/scheduled-reports) attach exports in the **File Type** you choose on each schedule (CSV, Excel, JSON, XML, or text).
 That uses the same export engine as on-demand downloads.

 ## Large Exports